aperkins19/NLLAB_OT2_PURE/README.md

 # Project Planning & Management

+## 15/06/2022

+* Re ran ALTE005 as no signal was observed in any of the replicates.
+Something could have been left out the substrate master mix.
+* MS observed Opentron pipetting and replicate 1 and 7 did not receive any substrate master mix.
+Need to adjust the aspiration height down.

+## 14/06/2022

+* Alex ran ALTE005 overnight.
+OT2 script and metadata file updated and pushed
+* The run seemed to run okay - maybe the M21 didn't get as much substrate mix? but hard to say.
+* we should add robot lights flashing and a "please spin down the plate before replacing in.. ^ insert deck slot^^  flash message"
+* maybe not all getting same vol of wax due to headspace?

 ## 12th of June 2022

 * Alex wrote and pushed Data script #3.
 The script compiles the tidy data sets together and output some plots.